Galaxy of Terror: Taaffe O'Connell and "the worm scene"

-Kizer then made some small cuts to avoid the X rating.
-In the commentary, he states that the cuts were of two types.
-The first type involved brief shots of O'Connell's face expressing "rhapsodic and ecstatic" looks that too obviously indicated forced sexual arousal.
-The second type showed lewd "humping" motions by the giant maggot that too realistically simulated sexual intercourse occurring with the nude Dameia ensnared underneath.
-None of the cuts were longer than one second in length and none altered the sequence of the scene.
-However, they were enough to avoid the film receiving an X rating.
-The final released scene in film and VHS versions still contain segments of both kinds of shots, indicating that the cuts were probably made at either end of those sequences.
-Several countries still found this too explicit and either required the scene to be deleted entirely or denied the film a theatrical release.
+Kizer, in the film's commentary, stated he then had to go back and remove anything sexually explicit enough to earn the X-rating.
+He removed any "erotic rhapsody looks" on O'Connell's face as she was being raped.
+He also removed any suggestive "humping movements" made by the worm.
+In Kizer's words, he made "all these little, little snips of film" removing those aspects, re-submitted the film, and the rating was changed to R. The cuts were anywhere from about 1 foot of film (less than 1 second) down to a single frame.
+The final released scene in film and VHS versions still contains segments with O'Connell's facial expressions and side views of her or the body double moving up and down underneath the worm, indicating that the cuts were probably made in or around those sequences.

+Several countries still found this too explicit and either required the worm scene to be cut short or deleted entirely, or even denied the film a theatrical release outright.
 All later authorized VHS/DVD/Blu-ray/Steelbook releases of the film in Europe, America and elsewhere contain the scene as it was released in its final, R-rated version.
 The X rated clipped materials themselves were lost over time and are not included in any release.
+However, there are red-band trailers still in existence that hint at some changes made.
+One, made when the movie was still called "Mindwarp...", shows cuts from the scene with O'Connell's voice the same as in the movie, but which also has sound effects of her uniform being ripped; these sound effects were removed at some point.
+A second trailer, made with "Galaxy of Terror" as the title, shows the same sequence without the clothes ripping sounds and with another actress's voice screaming.
+Both trailers visually have one sequence which may be slightly longer than the same sequence in the movie, indicating it may be one of the "clipped" sequences.

-The scene can be seen again, in part, during the opening credits of a later Corman produced film, the 1988 remake of Not of This Earth directed by Jim Wynorski and starring Traci Lords.
-The scene has nothing to do with the content of that film, but is part of a montage from earlier Corman films shown during the opening credits.
-The audio in this version of the scene is done by another, uncredited actress.
+The worm scene can be seen again, in part, during the opening credits of a later Corman produced film, the 1988 remake of Not of This Earth directed by Jim Wynorski and starring Traci Lords.
+It has nothing to do with the content of that film, but is part of a montage from earlier Corman films shown during the opening credits.
+The audio in the "Not of this Earth" version is done by another, uncredited actress.